NBA Rumors: Jeremy Lin Could Be Traded To Portland Trail Blazers For 1st-Round Pick, Per ‘Sporting News’

-As February NBA trade deadline draws near, several playoff contenders who need to address some of the issues on their roster are expected to be highly active on the market.
+As the February NBA trade deadline draws near, several playoff contenders who need to address some of the issues on their roster are expected to be highly active on the market.
 Sean Deveney of Sporting News revealed that the Portland Trail Blazers are one of the NBA teams who expressed their willingness to give up a future first-round pick to acquire a player that could boost their backcourt and wing.
 Among the Trail Blazers’ potential trade targets is Jeremy Lin of the Atlanta Hawks.

 “Portland, too, would be willing to part with its first-rounder to add depth to a roster that badly needs help in the backcourt and on the wing.
 The Trail Blazers could be a player for Ross or Simmons, too.
 But sources tell SN that they have expressed interest in another player expected to be made available for a first-round pick: Atlanta point guard Jeremy Lin.”